ANPR - Automatic Number Plate Recognition

 Digitpol's ANPR Command Centre is a Centralised European ANPR Platform to combat the problem of Stolen Motor Vehicles and Plant Machinery which remains across Europe.
 In 2018 Digitpol took the initiative to develop a modern and unique prevention tool, the ANPR project.
 The concept allows for cameras to send data to a databases for cross reference, the check on licence plates or signage takes approximately 400ms and the driver is alerted instantly.

 When a positive match of a stolen object is identified, the command centre also sees the instant data such as licence plate, picture and the time.
 Action is then taken by authorities to recover the stolen object.
-Digitpol works in cooperation with a Public-Partnership.
+Digitpol works in cooperation with a Public-Partnership by connecting live to the Netherlands National Stolen Vehicle Database.

 Stolen Vehicle Investigation Stats & Charts